 “The enthusiasm that everyone connected with College Mentors for Kids exudes is incredibly inspiring.
 By cultivating a link between college students and kids, this program has created something truly special with enormous potential to transform lives and communities.
 I am so excited to be a part of the story.”

 Cody was absolutely ecstatic to join the College Mentors National Staff in 2016!
 He graduated from Virginia Tech in May of 2016 with a B.S. in Psychology and served as the founding chapter president of College Mentors for Kids at Virginia Tech during its first year and a half of existence on campus in Blacksburg.
-Cody has been a semi-professional DJ for 7 years and has even opened for major artists, including T-Pain, Fetty Wap, and Sammy Adams.
+Cody has been a semi-professional DJ since 2011 and has opened for major artists, including T-Pain, Fetty Wap, and Sammy Adams.
 Native to Ridgeway, VA, he grew up in his local 4-H program and has worked with youth in multiple capacities focusing on leadership, life skills, and STEM-based initiatives.
 He’s so excited to continue his journey in youth development with his position on our team.

 “I became a part of College Mentors for Kids because it became clear to me over all my years working with children that youth in our country don’t have many consistent or strong advocates.
 We all want “what’s best,” but that phrase does not have a universal meaning.
 College Mentors for Kids is dedicated to teaching kids how to think for themselves instead of what to think or making decisions for them and I believe that is an invaluable, incredible service.
 Children see the magic in the world because they look for it and we all have the amazing opportunity to be magicians.”